Stained Glass Zinc Frame

 This stained glass tutorial shows you how to measure, cut and solder a mitred zinc came frame together for a professional look.
 Your glasswork is worth it!

 What You Need

 Essential: 60/40 solder, flux, soldering iron and stand, wet sponge, Q-tips or cheap brush to apply the flux, your panel, cork or soft wood board, fine felt tip pen, push pins to hold the zinc came in place, zinc came, set square, metal file and a came saw or fine-toothed hack saw.
 There are special saws for this, including electric ones.
 You don’t need to buy anything expensive at this stage.
 Just move the blade of your hack saw down a bit and it will work fine.

 Optional: mitre box.

 How To Make A Stained Glass Zinc Frame

 First of all you need to cut the zinc came to fit the panel.
-Mitered edges (those cut on a 45 degree angle) are best, otherwise you have an ugly view down the inside of the zinc came at each corner.
+Mitred edges (those cut on a 45 degree angle) look most pleasing but you can abut the zinc if you want to solder the handy hangers into the frame rather than around the top corners.

 - Saw off a 2″ piece of zinc to use as a marker